spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 BYOOS empowers you to deploy your preferred OS to your environments and tailor them to your specific needs using various customization tools.

-Spectro Cloud offers BYOOS support for both Edge and non-Edge environments, allowing you to customize your environment's operating system (OS).
-You can reference the BYOOS pack in Terraform using a data resource, which can help optimize their workflow.
+Spectro Cloud offers BYOOS support for both Edge and non-Edge environments.

 To learn how to use BYOOS in Edge and non-Edge environments, check out the []() and [] () guides.